Stephen Hawking: Death

 Hawking died at his home in Cambridge on 14 March 2018, at the age of 76.
 His family stated that he "died peacefully".
-He was eulogised by figures in science, entertainment, politics, and other areas.
-(Note: Attributed to multiple references:) The Gonville and Caius College flag flew at half-mast and a book of condolences was signed by students and visitors.
-A tribute was made to Hawking in the closing speech by IPC President Andrew Parsons at the closing ceremony of the 2018 Paralympic Winter Games in Pyeongchang, South Korea.
+He was eulogised by figures in science, entertainment, politics, and other fields.
+(Note: Attributed to multiple references:) The flag of Gonville and Caius College flew at half-mast, and a book of condolences was signed by students and visitors there.
+On 18 March, at the closing ceremony of the 2018 Winter Paralympics in South Korea, International Paralympic Committee president Andrew Parsons gave a tribute to Hawking.

-His private funeral took place on 31 March 2018, at Great St Mary's Church, Cambridge.
-Guests at the funeral included The Theory of Everything actors Eddie Redmayne and Felicity Jones, Queen guitarist and astrophysicist Brian May, and model Lily Cole.
-In addition, actor Benedict Cumberbatch, who played Stephen Hawking in Hawking, astronaut Tim Peake, Astronomer Royal Martin Rees and physicist Kip Thorne provided readings at the service.
+His private funeral took place on 31 March, at Great St Mary's Church in Cambridge.
+The guests included actors Eddie Redmayne and Felicity Jones, who played Stephen and Jane Hawking in The Theory of Everything; Queen guitarist and astrophysicist Brian May, and actress and model Lily Cole, Stephen's friend.
+In addition, actor Benedict Cumberbatch, who played Hawking in the film Hawking (2004), astronaut Tim Peake, astrophysicist and Astronomer Royal Martin Rees, and astrophysicist Kip Thorne provided readings.
 Although Hawking was an atheist, the funeral took place with a traditional Anglican service.
-Following the cremation, a service of thanksgiving was held at Westminster Abbey on 15 June 2018, after which his ashes were interred in the Abbey's nave, between the graves of Sir Isaac Newton and Charles Darwin.
-(Note: Attributed to multiple references:)